SujayD-11/breast-cancer-analysis-project/README.md

 # Breast Cancer Analysis
-This is a beginner attempt at analysis of the breast cancer dataset, with datacleaning and pre-processing and eda.
+This is a beginner attempt at analysis of the breast cancer dataset, with datacleaning and pre-processing and basic classification model development (Logisitic Regression).

 ## Link
 Link for the Dataset : https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data

 ## About Dataset and Problem Statement
+Breast cancer is the most common malignancy among women, accounting for nearly 1 in 3 cancers diagnosed among women in the United States, and it is the second leading cause of cancer death among women.
+Breast Cancer occurs as a results of abnormal growth of cells in the breast tissue, commonly referred to as a Tumor.
+A tumor does not mean cancer - tumors can be benign (not cancerous), pre-malignant (pre-cancerous), or malignant (cancerous).

 Our dataset is about breast cancer information gathered using fine needle aspirate - A procedure to check for breast cancer.
 They describe characteristics of the cell nuclei present in the image.
 The ultimate objective would be to predict if the cancer is benign or malignant.
 Benign stage is where the tumor (cell cluster) isnt a threat and invades other tissues.
 When it becomes abnormal and parasitic, its called malignant.

 The 3-dimensional space is that described in: [K. P. Bennett and O. L. Mangasarian: "Robust Linear Programming Discrimination of Two Linearly Inseparable Sets", Optimization Methods and Software 1, 1992, 23-34].